REST API Authentication In Atlassian using Microsoft Entra ID (Previously known as Azure AD) as OAuth Provider

 • Copy the Access Token or click on Use Token.

-A sample access token from Azure AD Provider looks like this.
+A sample access token from Microsoft Entra ID (Previously known as Azure AD) Provider looks like this.

 e8ec210628306b1df26ff61e6b9b3195814a2d79d38a2c7c1dc5836f6ddd7143